JohnyzHub/EJB3x/README.md

             @DependsOn – States that the current bean is dependent on some other bean

             @ConcurrencyManagement - Concurrency management makes sense only on singleton beans, as the same object is shared by multiple clients.
-But, this is not the case with stateless or stateful as each client has thier own object copy.

               Container Managed Concurrency(default) – Container controls the concurrent access
                 @Lock(LockType.READ/WRITE) – Specifies how the container must manage